skelviper/BubbleCluster/README.md

 >
 > IndexError: too many indices for array : array is 1-dimensional, but 2 were indexed.

-This is often caused by too few contacts in your contact matrix, I recommand at least 5000 contacts/cell for a good cluster result.
+This is often caused by too few contacts in your contact matrix, I recommend at least 5000 contacts/cell for a good cluster result.

+4. How's this new method performed on different dataset?

+So far I have tested it on 4 different dataset, for low contacts count dataset like Ramani2017 Flaymer2017, BubbleCluster perform better.
+But on Tan2018/ Tan 2020 dataset, Tan's CpG method perform better.
+Considering no one have such low contacts these days…… Bubble Cluster just got behind at birth.
+(Hope this project can get me pass to get my bachelor degree)